 ...

-4 that administrations may monitor whether the aggregate pfd levels given in Recommendation ITU-R S.14262 are exceeded as a consequence of a prolific growth in the number of WAS/RLANs;
+4 that administrations may monitor whether the aggregate pfd levels given in the most recent version of Recommendation ITU-R S.14262 are exceeded as a consequence of a prolific growth in the number of WAS/RLANs;

 5 that, in the frequency band 5 250-5 350 MHz, stations in the mobile service shall be limited to a maximum mean e.i.r.p. of 200 mW and a maximum mean e.i.r.p. density of 10 mW/MHz in any 1 MHz band; administrations are requested to take appropriate measures that will result in the predominant number of stations in the mobile service being operated in an indoor environment; furthermore, stations in the mobile service that are permitted to be used either indoors or outdoors may operate up to a maximum mean e.i.r.p. of 1 W and a maximum mean e.i.r.p. density of 50 mW/MHz in any 1 MHz band, and, when operating above a mean e.i.r.p. of 200 mW, these stations shall comply with the following e.i.r.p. elevation angle mask, where is the angle above the local horizontal plane (of the Earth):